-This document will show you how Email Integration works in Naverisk.
-Email integration allows you to keep all email correspondence associated with the relevant support ticket, and centrally available available to all technicians.
+This document and guide will assist you in configuring Email Integration within Naverisk.
+Email integration allows you to link correspondence to associated support tickets.

 1.2 Make sure Naverisk can send Emails

-- To ensure that Naverisk can send emails successfully, first make sure that there is an SMTP server setup for Naverisk to use.
+To ensure that Naverisk can send emails successfully, first make sure that there is an SMTP server setup for Naverisk to use.
 It is recommended to use a local SMTP server which permits mail relays from the IP address of the Site Controller.
-For step by step instructions on how to set this up please refer to the Site Controller Installation Guide, under the chapter labelled ‘Add SMTP Server’.

-- After setting up the SMTP server, navigate to Settings > System Settings and enter the connection information for SMTP gateway address and credentials.
+After setting up the SMTP server, navigate to Settings > System Settings and enter the connection information for the SMTP gateway address and credentials.

 2.1 Setting up a POP Mailbox